oloapinivad/MiLES/README.md

 ## MAIN NOTES

 Please be aware that this is free tool in continous development, then it may not be free of bugs.
-Please report any issue at p.davini@isac.cnr.it
+Please report any issue at p.davini AT isac.cnr.it

 Please refer to **MiLES** specifing which version has been used in the acknowledgment of any publication.

 Please cite *"Tibaldi S, Molteni F. 1990.
 On the operational predictability of blocking.
 Tellus A 42(3): 343–365, doi:10.1034/j.1600- 0870.1990.t01- 2- 00003.x."*
 in case you  use the 1D blocking index in any publication.

-Please cite *"Davini, P., C. Cagnazzo, S. Gualdi, and A. Navarra, 2012:
-Bidimensional Diagnostics, Variability, and Trends of Northern Hemisphere Blocking.
-J. Climate, 25, 6496–6509, doi: 10.1175/JCLI-D-12-00032.1."*
-in case you use the 2D blocking index in any publication.
+Please cite *"Davini, P., C. Cagnazzo, S. Gualdi, and A. Navarra, 2012: Bidimensional Diagnostics, Variability, and Trends of Northern Hemisphere Blocking.
+J. Climate, 25, 6496–6509, doi: 10.1175/JCLI-D-12-00032.1."* in case you use the 2D blocking index in any publication.